Faith Bontrager, RN, BSN

 About halfway through your pregnancy, you are likely to have a "glucose tolerance test" to test for gestational diabetes.
 What is this condition and why do we test for it?

-Decreasing the Risk of Gestation Diabetes
+Decreasing the Risk of Gestational Diabetes

 Women who are obese are more likely to develop gestational diabetes (GDM) than women with normal weight.
 Losing weight before becoming pregnant can help decrease your risk of developing GDM.